wurlyfox/c1/README.md

 ## Status ##

 - Code - 100% ported; mostly untested
-- Functionality - 30%
+- Functionality - 38%

 At the moment the game is only partially playable.
 Currently identified issues include:

-- object phong shading is inaccurate
+- objects are too dark
 - some objects fail to render
-- transparency has not been implemented
+- transparency has not been completely implemented
-- various events (collecting 3 doctor, etc.) cause the game to crash
+- various events cause the game to crash
-- it is sometimes possible to jump in mid-air when beside walls
+- it is sometimes (though rarely) possible to jump in mid-air when beside walls
-- text is not rendered at the correct locations
 - compiling with optimization flags causes the game to behave differently (aside from performance improvements)
 - various inaccuracies/errors in GOOL subsystem code